uminus/yet-anothre-speedcube-chart/README.md

 # Yet Another Speedcube Chart
-This app shows a graph based on the CSV  exported from AA.
+This app shows a graph based on the .csv  exported from csTimer.

 [x] support multi-phase
 [ ] show mean, Ao5 etc